skranz/gtreeWebPlay/inst/examples/KuhnPoker/README.md

-This is a more advanced shiny app to play Three-Card Poker games.
+This is a more advanced shiny app to play Kuhn Poker.

 Look at `global.R` for the main code with detailed comments.

 Some of the feature of this app:

+- Count number of rounds and total wins.

 - The pages that specify stages and final results are heavily customized (see pages subfolder).

+- Results of all plays are saved in a csv file.

-- Users play against the population of earlier players using `bot_pop`.
+- Users play against the population of earlier players using a population bot created with `bot_pop`.
 If not enough data is available for some history, they play against equilibrium strategies.

-- All past plays are stored in a SQLite database for possible later analysis.
-Also the underlying data used by the `bot_pop` is regularly updated.